eodenyire/what-happens-when/README.rst

 TLS handshake
 -------------
-* The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.
+* The client computer initiates the TLS handshake by sending a ClientHello message to the server.
+This message includes the client's TLS version, cipher suites supported, and a randomly generated value.
+The server responds with a ServerHello message, which includes the selected TLS version, cipher suite, and a server-generated random value.
+The server then sends its digital certificate containing its public key.
+The client verifies this certificate against a list of trusted certificate authorities.
+Once verified, the client and server perform a key exchange to agree on a shared secret.
+  This shared secret is used to encrypt the rest of the communication, ensuring the confidentiality and integrity of the data transmitted between the client and server.

 * The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's